Burning graphs through farthest-first traversal: Proposed approximation algorithms

+\begin{proof} First of all, observe the following facts.
+The length of the sequence $f$ returned by Algorithm~\ref{alg:1} is exactly $3\cdot b(G)-2$.
+Each of the first $b(G)$ vertices $f(i)$ is the farthest from the previously added vertices (lines 2 to 9).
+Namely, for every $i \in \{1,2,...,b(G)\}$, $d(f(i),\{f(1),f(2),...,f(i-1)\})$ is maximal.
+Notice that the first vertex is selected at random (line 2).
+The remaining $2 \cdot b(G) - 2$ vertices are added at random, too (lines 10 to 14).

-\begin{proof} The general structure of the proof is the following.
-First, we show that each vertex $s'_i$ in the burning sequence $(S',f')$ (Definition \ref{def:7}) covers all the vertices that some unique vertex $u^*_i \in S^* \cap N_{b(G)-1}[s'_i]$ covers.
-However, to accomplish this, the covering radius of each vertex $s'_i$ has to be increased to at least $2\cdot (b(G)-1)$.
-For this, $2\cdot b(G)-2$ extra vertices must be added to the burning sequence $(S',f')$.
-As a result, this burning sequence becomes the burning sequence $(S,f)$ that Algorithm \ref{alg:1} returns.
-See Figure \ref{fig:2}.
+The general structure of the proof is the following.
+We show that each of the first $b(G)$ vertices added to the sequence covers all the vertices that some vertex $u^*_i \in S^*$ at a distance not greater than $b(G)-1$ covers, where $f^*:\{x \in \mathbb{Z}^+ \ | \ x \le b(G) \} \rightarrow S^*$ is an optimal burning sequence.
+Then, we show that each of these vertices $u^*_i$ is unique for each vertex $f(i)$.
+This way, the first $b(G)$ vertices in $f$ cover all vertices.

+First, by Observation~\ref{obs:222}, there is a vertex $u^*_i \in S^*$ at a distance not greater than $b(G)-1$ from any vertex $f(i)$.